marconett/react-native-variations/README.md

 ### 1. Adding variations

-Use the `add` command on the cli to add one or more variations, for example: `yarn variation add MyFirstVariation MySecondVariation`.
+Use the `add` command on the cli to add one or more variations, for example:
+`yarn variation add MyFirstVariation MySecondVariation`

 This will create a `variations/apps.json` with example values and the default folder structure for each variation: